ishwang1/Beijing-housing-prediction/README.md

 #### Visualization:
 * `GBMplot.R`: Plotting Figure 3 "GBM prediction on coordinate raster"

-Remark: If you want to save time from tuning parameters and trust our tuning results, you can directly run `prediction.R` and `pred_seq.R` to replicate our main results.
+Remark: If you want to save time from choosing the tuning parameters, you can directly run `prediction.R` and `pred_seq.R` to replicate our main results.